hieuvp/aws-certified-cloud-practitioner/security-and-architecture/core-concepts/README.md

 | Performance Efficiency | Using resources efficiently to achieve business value. |
 | Cost Optimization      | Achieving minimal costs for the desired value.         |

-## High-availability and Fault Tolerance
+## Reliability

 > Everything fails all the time.

 Werner Vogels - CTO, Amazon

+### Fault Tolerance

+> Being able to support the failure of components within your architecture.

+### High Availability

+> Keeping your entire solution running the expected manner despite issues that may occur.

 ## Common Compliance Standards